hashdist/hashdist/doc/source/plans/installing.rst

-Installing Hashdist for use in software distributions
+Installing HashDist for use in software distributions
 =====================================================

 Dependencies
 ------------

-Hashdist depends on Python 2.6+.
+HashDist depends on Python 2.6+.

 A bootstrap script should be made to facilitate installation everywhere...

 Bundling vs. sharing
 --------------------

-Hashdist (by which we mean both the library/programs and the source and build artifact directories on disk) can either be shared between distributions or isolated; thus one may have build artifacts in ``~/.hashdist`` which are shared between PyHPC and QSnake, while Sage has its own Hashdist store in ``~/path/to/sage/store``.
+HashDist (by which we mean both the library/programs and the source and build artifact directories on disk) can either be shared between distributions or isolated; thus one may have build artifacts in ``~/.hashdist`` which are shared between PyHPC and QSnake, while Sage has its own HashDist store in ``~/path/to/sage/store``.

 .. note::

-    The main point of sharing Hashdist is actually to share it between different versions of the same distribution; i.e., two different QSnake versions may be located in different paths on disk, but if they use the global Hashdist they will share the build artifacts they have in common.
+    The main point of sharing HashDist is actually to share it between different versions of the same distribution; i.e., two different QSnake versions may be located in different paths on disk, but if they use the global HashDist they will share the build artifacts they have in common.

     Another advantage is simply sharing the source store among